van001/lesscode-fp/README.md

 ### Monad ###
 Real-world functions have side-effects.
 Monad, lets you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence.

-Lesscode implement monads using promise/ async.
+Lesscode implements monad using promise/ async.
 It also provide a monadic version of all the pure fucntions, so that you can seamlessly use them in [monadic composition](https://github.com/van001/lesscode-fp#Composition).

 ```
 // Read content of a file.